Mrcubix/Preset.Binding/README.md

 The UX get out of sync when applying presets externally, it is only a visual issue, the preset is applied properly Looking into a fix for this.

+Update: The issue above can be solved by installing the optional plugin "[OTD UX Remote](https://github.com/Mrcubix/OTD.UX.Remote)" via the plugin manager